Out in the Backyard

 Events once organized by OIBY are now being supported by Rainbow Health.
 These currently include two yoga classes, held on a hybrid model, every week:

-- Virtual Slow Flow Yoga w/Val on Sundays: Each week’s video available here
+- Virtual Slow Flow Yoga with Val on Sundays.
+Each week’s video available below.

 Please help keep classes free!